Charles Richmond Henderson

-Charles Richmond Henderson (1848–1915) was an American Baptist minister and sociologist.
+Charles Richmond Henderson (1848 – 1915) was an American Baptist minister and sociologist.
 After being a pastor for nearly 20 years in Terre Haute and Detroit, he took an appointment as an assistant professor of sociology at the University of Chicago, where he became a tenured professor.
 He published several works on society in the United States, the prison system, and the sociology of charities.

 Biography

 Born in Covington, Indiana, on December 17, 1848, he graduated at the Old University of Chicago with a Bachelor of Arts degree 1870 and a Master of Arts degree in 1873.
 He earned his Bachelor of Divinity degree at the Baptist Union Theological Seminary in 1873 and was ordained as a minister.
 From 1873 to 1883 Henderson was pastor at Terre Haute, Indiana, and from c.
 1883 to 1892 at Woodward Avenue Baptist Church in Detroit.

 Appointed in 1892 assistant professor of sociology at the University of Chicago, he was afterward advanced to a full professorship.
-In 1898-99 he was president of the National Conference of Charities, in 1902 president of the National Prison Association, and in 1910 of the International Prison Congress.
+In 1898-99 he was president of the National Conference of Charities and Correction, in 1902 president of the National Prison Association, and in 1910 of the International Prison Congress.
 In 1907 he served as secretary of the Illinois Commission on Occupational Diseases.

 He died in Charleston, South Carolina, on March 29, 1915.